 Where a package contains gifts that are clearly intended for several people, for example, members of the same family, the £39 relief applies to each individual person provided the goods are; individually wrapped, specifically addressed to them, declared separately on the customs declaration and within the allowances specified.

 Postal packages arriving in Gibraltar are examined for prohibited or restricted goods such as drugs, indecent or obscene material, weapons, endangered species, counterfeits goods and to confirm the description and value stated on the declaration is correct.

 The customs declaration is checked to determine if Customs Duty and Import Handling fees are chargeable.
 Sometimes there is a need to examine the contents of a package particularly when the sender has not completed the declaration correctly.
 In such cases the opening, repacking and resealing of the package is carried out as per law.

 Custom Duties are calculated at the postal depots where the packages are received.
 The amount of Customs Duty charged will depend on the type of goods imported and the value stated on the customs declaration CN22/CN23 (converted to pound sterling using the official rates of exchange).
 Custom Charges are payable on the price paid for the goods plus postage, packing and insurance.

-If the value of the items exceed £25.00, RGPO will charge a £4.00 Import Handling fee to cover the costs for processing the shipment, carrying out custom procedures, handling the payments and organising the relevant documentation.
+If the value of the items equal or exceed £25.00, RGPO will charge a £4.00 Import Handling fee to cover the costs for processing the shipment, carrying out custom procedures, handling the payments and organising the relevant documentation.
 If customs examination is required, or if information is missing from the declaration, RGPO will assist HM Customs to repack and reseal the package.
 All international couriers and postal operators charge fees for their services.
 If you pay the £4.00 delivery fee, the Postal worker will deliver the parcel.